baldator/deezloadermx-docker/README.md

 To access the web interface, go to http://YOURSERVERIP:1730

-## Tags

-`latest`                : Latest state of the master branch.
-Can be considered "working".

-`dev`                   : Latest state of the development branch.
-Highly unstable, can break at any time.
-You should not generally use this.

-Both tags include `amd64`, `arm32v7` and `arm64v8` architectures.
-Big thanks to tempestnano on github for the arm containers!

 ## Disclaimer and Links

-I am in no way affiliated with the DeezloaderRMX project (or any other Deezloader project for that matter), I just wanted the challenge to create my first Docker container.
+I am in no way affiliated with the DeezloaderRMX project.

 Dockerhub link for this container: https://hub.docker.com/r/baldator/deezloaderrmx